Ketamine Therapy for Anxiety

 FAQs

 Yes, when administered under medical supervision by trained physicians, ketamine therapy is safe.
-At KETA Medical, our team is led by emergency medicine physicians with extensive training, ensuring that every treatment adheres to the highest standards of medical safety.
+At Keta Medical Center, our team is led by emergency medicine physicians with extensive training, ensuring that every treatment adheres to the highest standards of medical safety.

 Side effects may include mild nausea, dizziness, feelings of dissociation, anxiety or increased blood pressure.
 These typically resolve shortly after the treatment session.
 Our medical team monitors patients closely to manage any side effects effectively.